Philip Morris International: European Union

 In 2004, Philip Morris and the European Union reached an agreement according to which Philip Morris would pay $1.25bn until 2016 to end a lawsuit over smuggling charges.

 Norway

 Philip Morris also sued Norway over the country's ban on displaying tobacco products in stores.
 It lost the case in 2012.

-Poland

-In the 1990s, Philip Morris International acquired a controlling share of Poland’s state tobacco company, which owned a factory operating just beyond the boundaries of the notorious Nazi concentration camp.

 Russia

 The market share of Philip Morris International brands in Russia amounted to 30.1% in 2019.
 According to National Agency on Corruption Prevention of Ukraine, the total amount of corporate income tax (not including excise) paid by PMI to the Russian budget in 2022 amounted to US$206 million.
 Following the Russian invasion of Ukraine, Philip Morris announced its intention to sell its Russian business and exit the market, but has not done so.
 Because of its reluctance to leave the Russian market, the Ukrainian National Agency on Corruption Prevention included PMI in its International Sponsors of War list in 2023.
 PMI was removed from the list in July 2024.
 Its Russian subsidiary remains under sanctions of the National Security and Defense Council of Ukraine.